Political Bias in LLMs: Unaligned Moral Values in Agent-centric Simulations: Discussion

+\paragraph{Political Biases} Our results demonstrate a systematic pattern where models show a smaller average distance to liberal human groups than to conservative groups across all model-persona combinations, as shown in Table \ref{tab:questionnaire:moral-foundations:cross-evaluation}.
+This aligns with previous findings that commercial models like ChatGPT exhibit left-leaning tendencies \citep{mcgee2023chat, rutinowski2024self}.
+Such bias could lead to over-representation of progressive viewpoints in applications where these models generate content intended to represent diverse ideological perspectives.
+In simulated social network environments, this bias might affect not only the content these models generate but potentially the way they would process and respond to ideologically diverse inputs if used to simulate interactions between different political viewpoints.
+The imbalance in representation of political orientations might stem from the distribution of ideological content in training corpora, where progressive perspectives may be more prevalent or systematically favored during alignment processes.

+\paragraph{Cultural Limitations} The inclusion of South Korean participants in our cross-evaluation revealed consistently poorer alignment between model-generated responses and this population across all model-persona combinations.
+This suggests that the models may have an implicit Western bias in their understanding of political identities and moral foundations.
+Such cultural limitations are particularly problematic when considering the global application of LLM-based research and highlight the need for more diverse training data and evaluation metrics.

+\paragraph{RQ$_1$} LLMs showed varying levels of consistency in their performance when surveyed with and without personas through in-context prompting.
+The base (no persona) condition showed the lowest average variance, while adding personas increased response variance significantly, with moderate personas showing the highest average variance.
+These findings suggest that LLMs' consistency can be significantly affected by incorporating textual personas through prompting, and this effect varies considerably across different models.
+The observed variation could be due to biases in training data, limitations in model architecture, or fundamental challenges in representing complex moral concepts computationally.

-\item[RQ$_3$] While Mixtral models showed the best overall alignment, there is no clear, consistent pattern of specific model-persona combinations aligning well with particular human participant groups.
+\paragraph{RQ$_2$} While Mixtral models showed the best overall alignment, there is no clear, consistent pattern of specific model-persona combinations aligning well with particular human participant groups.
 This suggests that simple prompt-based persona modifications may not be sufficient to accurately represent diverse human ideologies and moral foundations.
-Based on our observations, we conclude that we can hardly speak by imitating human ideologies with language models to generate text.
-The criticized work on human simulacra \cite{arg23, park23} merely investigates the generated content or opinions on a superficial level but omits a questioning of the validity of LLMs' representation of thought processes and accuracy in reproducing ideologies.
+The observed misalignment between model outputs and human responses may be partially attributed to representational limitations in LLMs.
+These models, trained on human-generated data, may inadvertently reflect and amplify certain patterns in the data without necessarily developing coherent computational representations of complex ideological frameworks.
+Based on our observations, we can hardly justify using in-context prompted language models to simulate human ideologies without further research.
+Previous work on human simulacra \citep{argyle2023out, park2023generative} investigates the generated content or opinions on a superficial level but omits questioning whether LLMs can accurately represent the underlying belief systems and thought processes that characterize different ideological positions.